-There’s more to Christmas drinks than hot chocolate and marshmallows.
-From hot apple cider to pomegranate mojitos, there are many festive flavors that are sure to impress your guests!
+Christmas is a time for friends, family, food, and of course, fun drinks!
+But there’s so much more to Christmas drinks than hot chocolate and marshmallows.
+From hot apple cider to pomegranate mojitos, many festive flavors are sure to impress your guests!

-The holiday season is one of the best times of the year to enjoy festivities with family and friends.
-While cookies and turkey might be commonplace, there are also plenty of homemade Christmas drinks recipes to try.
-And, they won’t just impress the adults!
-Whether you’re throwing a low-key brunch or an evening dinner party, there’s something for all ages and tastes.
-From kid-friendly wassail to a winter spritzer, help your taste buds celebrate the season!
+The holiday season is one of the best times to enjoy festivities with family and friends.
+While cookies and turkey might be on the menu, there are also plenty of homemade Christmas drink recipes to try.
+Whether you’re throwing a low-key brunch or an evening dinner party, there’s a Christmas cocktail or beverage for everyone.Jump to Recipe

 What Are the Best Non-Alcoholic Drinks?

-- Non-Alcoholic Wassail– This mulled cider might often come along with sherry or brandy.
+- Non-Alcoholic Wassail– This mulled cider might often include sherry or brandy.
 But your kids will love the non-alcoholic version.
-Made with fruit juice, cloves, cinnamon and ginger, this spiced punch will help ring in the holidays.
-It will be hard to keep it off next year’s Christmas drinks list!
+Make it with 2 quarts of apple cider, 1-1/2 cups of orange juice, 3/4 cups of pineapple juice, 1 Tbsp brown sugar, 1/2 teaspoon of lemon juice, 2 cinnamon sticks, a dash of cinnamon, and a dash of ground cloves.
+This spiced punch will help ring in the holidays.
+You’ll definitely want to put it on this year’s Christmas drink list!
 You can also buy pre-made wassail from Trader Joe’s!

-- Peppermint Hot Cocoa– Hot chocolate might be a favorite treat of kids all year round.
-This peppermint version is a great way to change up an old tradition.
+- Peppermint Hot Cocoa– Who doesn’t love hot chocolate?
+This peppermint version is a great way to spice up an old tradition.
 To make yours, add a little peppermint extract to homemade hot cocoa.
 You may even want whipped cream and crushed peppermints for added cheer.

 What Are the Best Christmas Drinks?